nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 Even though hyperthreading is enabled, the resources will generally be allocated to jobs at the level of a physical core.
 Two different jobs will not share a physical core.
 For example, a job requesting resources for three tasks on a hyperthreading node will be allocated two full physical cores.

+**Important:** Hyperthreading can be beneficial for some codes, but it can also degrade performance in other cases.
+We therefore recommend to run a small test job with and without hyperthreading to determine the best choice.

 ### Mahuika Infiniband Islands

 Mahuika's network consists of a number of Infiniband Islands, each containing 26 nodes or 936 physical cores.
 Parallel jobs that run entirely within an InfiniBand Island will achieve better application scaling performance than those that cross InfiniBand Island boundaries.